webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The only problem now is that the eyelid has disappeared.
 Clipping paths don't actually render, so we need to point another reference to it.
-The first '''use''' below places the eyeball within the clipping path, and the second produces the path itself.
-The third '''use''' that appears outside the '''defs''' renders the entire object:
+The first [[svg/elements/use|'''use''']] below places the eyeball within the clipping path, and the second produces the path itself.
+The third [[svg/elements/use|'''use''']] that appears outside the [[svg/elements/defs|'''defs''']] renders the entire object:

 <syntaxhighlight lang="xml">
 <defs>